MacBook won't connect to Wi-Fi? How to fix it

 Verify device time and date

-- Click General > Date & Time.
+- Open System Settings > General > Date & Time.

 Update your system software

-- Click Apple menu> System Settings.
+- Click the Apple menu in the top-left corner and select System Settings.

 Reset the SMC and NVRAM on Intel Macs

-- Shut your MacBook down.
+- Shut your MacBook down completely.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.